-Many people are prescribed orthotics for heel pain and it may not be the correct treatment.
-Recent research has shown that Plantar fasciitis, a common form of heel pain may not benefit from orthotic therapy as much as previously thought.
-They are still an effective treatment for some forms of heel pain but may be over-prescribed.
+Many people are prescribed orthotics for local causes of sore heel and it may not be the correct treatment.
+Recent research has shown that plantar fasciitis, a common form of heel pain may not benefit from orthotic therapy as much as previously thought.
+They are still an effective treatment for some forms of sore heel but may be over-prescribed for plantar fasciitis.

 Orthotics may be beneficial for some causes of heel pain.
-Some causes of heel pain respond to cost effective orthotics such as customised pre-fab orthotics just as well as more expensive custom orthotics.
-For calcanea apophysitis a heel pain condition that occurs in children a customised pre-fab heel raise in their shoes along with other conservative treatment may all that is required.
+Some causes of heel in the pain respond to cost effective orthotics such as customised pre-fab orthotics just as well as more expensive custom orthotics.
+For calcanea apophysitis a heel pain condition that occurs in children a pre-fab heel raise in their shoes along with other conservative treatment may be all that is required.
 Orthotics are a useful tool when used for the right condition but you have to take into consideration the cost of orthotics.

 Orthotic design and How much you wear them: It is important